thelukester92/ecs-engine-for-iphone/Engine/notes.md

 * Components can't be added/removed from entities after they've been added to the scene because their entities won't be added to the appropriate systems.
 * Transformable entities appear at (0, 0) on the first frame.
 * Sprite logic is in the component instead of in the system.
+* Tile layer generation manipulates the [UIView frame] of each sprite directly rather than leaving that to the renderer.

 # Todo